Home

 Screen Space is Also Three-Dimensional

-Figure 3: screen space is three-dimensional (middle image).
+Figure 3: Screen space is three-dimensional (middle image).

 Remapping Screen Space Coordinates to NDC Space